 "Then, if you co-occupy with the tenant for the one or two year period prior to them permanently vacating, you can take over the apartment as the new legal tenant," says Himmelstein.

 So while your friend can't get his name on the lease just yet, it's perfectly legal—and indeed, advisable—for him to move in with his mother now.

-As for the question of whether he needs to give the landlord a heads up, "It's not legally required, but it's advisable if down the road the son wants to claim succession rights after his mother leaves or dies since it establishes a marker for when he began occupancy," says Himmelstein.
+As for the question of whether he needs to give the landlord a heads up, "It's not legally required, but it's advisable if down the road the son wants to claim succession rights after his mother leaves or dies, since it establishes a marker for when he began occupancy," says Himmelstein.

-See all Ask a Renters' Rights Lawyer
+Read all our Ask a Renters Rights Lawyer columns here.

-Sam Himmelstein, Esq., represents NYC tenants and tenant associations in disputes over evictions, rent increases, rental conversions, rent stabilization law, lease buyouts and many other issues.
+Sam Himmelstein, Esq. represents NYC tenants and tenant associations in disputes over evictions, rent increases, rental conversions, rent stabilization law, lease buyouts, and many other issues.
 He is a partner at Himmelstein, McConnell, Gribben, Donoghue & Joseph in Manhattan.
 To submit a question for this column, click here.
 To ask about a legal consultation, email Sam or call (212) 349-3000.